KPKamath/Spotify-data-analysis/README.md

 ## Overview
-This project involves analysing the Spotify dataset from Kaggle with various attributes about tracks, albums, artists an so on using **PostgreSQL**.
+This project involves analysing the Spotify dataset from Kaggle with various attributes about tracks, albums, artists and so on using **PostgreSQL**.
 It covers an end-to-end process of normalizing a denormalised dataset and performing SQL queries of varying complexity (easy, medium, and advanced).
 The primary goal of the project is to generate valuable insights from the dataset.

 ```sql
 -- create table